Reproductive rights protestors in Argentina. (AP)

 “With this law, we enter a group of developed countries that have mostly adopted criteria of liberalization, recognizing the failure of punitive norms that intend to prevent abortion,” said Senator Luis José Gallo during the session.

 The law, which allows women to get elective abortions up to 12 weeks into pregnancy, drew criticism from both sides of the aisle.
-Anti-abortion politicians argued that the government should have encouraged adoption over abortion, while the pro-choice side took umbrage with a stipulation that requires women to justify abortion requests to a panel of three experts.
+Anti-abortion politicians argued that the government should have encouraged adoption over abortion, while the pro-choice side took umbrage at a stipulation that requires women to justify abortion requests to a panel of three experts.
 Women must also go through a five-day period of reflection before completing the procedure.

 In Uruguay, as in other Latin American countries, rights networks help women with self-managed abortions, providing information and emotional support.